vukojevicc/php-chatting-app/README.md

 # php-chatting-pp
-App that allows users to send and receive messages among themselves
+Chatting app that enebles users to register and message each other, with different options such are option for deleting sent messages, labeling them as read and other features